 \begin{exa} Consider the rule \( \rrule{ \iltikzfig{graphs/dpo/non-unique/rule-lhs} }{ \iltikzfig{graphs/dpo/non-unique/rule-rhs} } \).
 Below are two valid traced boundary complements involving a matching of this rule.

 Once again, these derivations arise through yanking:

 \end{exa}

 Rewriting modulo yanking also eliminates another foible of rewriting modulo (non-traced) symmetric monoidal structure.
-In the SMC case, the image of the matching must be \emph{convex}: any path between vertices must also be captured.
+In the SMC case, the image of the matching must be `convex': any path between nodes must also be captured by a matching.
 This is not necessary in the traced case.